Mette Thiesen: Danish People's Party

-On 12 January 2023 is was announced that Thiesen and had entered into an informal arrangement with Danish People's Party on practical issues regarding parliamentary work and stayed open about joining DF with the party's group chairman Peter Kofod stating, "If Mette Thiesen wants to be a member of the Danish People's Party, she has my number.
+On 12 January 2023 it was announced that Thiesen had entered into an informal arrangement with Danish People's Party on practical issues regarding parliamentary work and stayed open about joining DF with the party's group chairman Peter Kofod stating, "If Mette Thiesen wants to be a member of the Danish People's Party, she has my number.
 Then we'll have a talk about it, should it become relevant".
-On 6 February 2023 is was in an interview to Danish newspaper Jyllands-Posten announced that Thiesen had officially joined Danish People's Party.
-By virtue of her shift, Thiesen became the second Nye Borgerlige MP to leave the party and join Danish People's Party with MP Mikkel Bjørn Sørensen having left Nye Borgerlige and joined the DF on 24 January 2023.
-Relative to her party shift, leader of the DF Morten Messerschmidt i.a. stated "Especially her social commitment and knowledge in the field of children and young people will be a great strength for the DF".
+On 6 February 2023 she officially joined the Danish People's Party.
+On 24 June, she was appointed deputy chairman of the DF's parliamentary group.

 Conviction

 On 19 April 2018, Thiesen wrote a post on her Facebook profile with the heading "Terrorist sympathizer used by the Danish Broadcasting Corporation" about the fitness instructor Mahmoud Loubani.
 In connection with the comments, Thiesen further referred to Loubani as "a person who laughs at people who receive threats".

 In January 2019, Loubani filed a lawsuit against Thiesen for the statements.
 On 13 December 2019, Thiesen was convicted in the Copenhagen District Court for defaming Loubani by calling him a "terrorist sympathizer".
 In this connection, Thiesen had to pay compensation of DKK 15,000 to Loubani as well as the costs of the case.
 Thiesen was acquitted of punishment, as no proceedings were brought within six months of the statements.